-Children who require physiotherapy whilst at school should have this carried out by a trained physiotherapist.
-If it is agreed in the EHCP or care plan that a member of the school staff should undertake part of the physiotherapy regime (such as assisting children with exercises), then the required technique must be demonstrated by the physiotherapist personally, written guidance given and updated regularly.
+- Children who require physiotherapy whilst at school should have this carried out by a trained physiotherapist.
+If it is agreed in the EHCP or care plan that a member of the school staff should undertake part of the physiotherapy regime (such as assisting children with exercises), then the required technique must be demonstrated by the physiotherapist personally, written guidance given and updated regularly. - Under no circumstances should school staff devise and carry out their own exercises or physiotherapy programmes. - Adults (other than the physiotherapist) carrying out physiotherapy exercises with pupils should be employees of the school. - Any concerns about the regime or any failure in equipment should be reported to the physiotherapist.